r0zator/wolfchatter/README.md

 ### NOTE
 ```
-If you tested the app in 15 July, before 20PM, please clean your local storage cache (dev console).
+If you tested the app in 15 July, before 8PM (RO time), please clean your local storage cache (dev console).
 Thanks :D
 ```

 ## Project setup